-Welcome to Digital Collections, the online access to the Glennon Archives’ museum, photograph and archives collections.
+Welcome to our Digital Collections, the online access to the Glennon Archives’ museum, photograph and archives collections.

 Photographic collections showcase the rich history of Woburn from the early days of photography in the 1850’s up through the mid-twentieth century.
 The collection includes photographs by important Woburn photographers such as Baldwin Coolidge, Howard E. Strout and Charles Taylor that document the historic buildings, sites and people of Woburn.